aureliomoralesv/aureliomoralesv.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Aurelio Morales Villanueva is a professor of the Electronics Engineering Department, College of Electrical and Electronics Engineering at Universidad Nacional de Ingenieria (UNI), Peru.
+He has experience in presale, after sale and administration of data communication infrastructure projects and computing platforms in transnational companies in the telecomminications sector.
+His research interests include dynamic reconfiguration on FPGAs, computer architecture and embedded SoC on FPGAs.
 {style="text-align: justify;"}